Greg Ingman, DVM

 » E-Mail Tami

-Tami joined the clinic in July of 2002.
+Tami joined our team in July of 2002.

 Her background includes many years in office management, human resources, and accounting.
 She enjoys taking business classes and seminars when possible.
-CVVC's evolving business keeps her position challenging and fun.
+CVVC and Chuckanut Feline Center's evolving businesses keep her position challenging and fun.

 Tami and her family enjoy their cat Rupert and three Golden Retrievers named Beau, Bella, and Bogey.
 Outside the clinic she enjoys spending time with family, and watching sports and dance especially when her kids are participating.

-If you have a suggestion for our practice, please e-mail Tami at email@example.com.
+If you have a suggestion for either of our practices, please e-mail Tami at email@example.com.

 I decided to adopt the clinic in 2001, when I was just a brand new kitten.
 I was found underneath of the clinic while it was being built, cold and shivering by myself, and soon won the hearts of the staff, and became a very proud mascot shortly after.